ministryofjustice/itpolicycontent/content/security/framework/it-incident-management-policy.md

 ### Relationship with wider MoJ functions

 An IT system is one element of a number of supporting elements which sustain MoJ business functions and delivery of services.
-The MoJ [MoJ Group Security](https://intranet.justice.gov.uk/guidance/security/) is responsible for overall MoJ Incident Management policy and plan.
+The [MoJ Group Security](mailto:mojgroupsecurity@justice.gov.uk)

+ is responsible for overall MoJ Incident Management policy and plan.
 This policy is designed to sit within the overall MoJ incident management structure.

 ## Incident Management Process